The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

 There’s no denying software pricing models are changing for the AI era and more flexibility is on the way, with à la carte options gaining traction – allowing customers to select precise packaging configurations and only pay for the functionality they need.

-AI tooling, hosting, storage, and power creates significant expense, so cost recovery is an important starting point, but the real opportunity lies in monetizing outcomes while the market is still taking shape.
+As tooling, hosting, storage, and power incurs significant expense for AI products, cost recovery is an important starting point, but the real opportunity lies in monetizing outcomes while the early-stage market is still taking shape.

-Revenera’s Dynamic Monetization is designed with flexibility in mind, supporting hybrid approaches that extend beyond flat-fee subscriptions.
-In this short video, Jim Berthold demonstrates how it enables AI pricing strategies via consumptive tokens:
+Revenera’s Dynamic Monetization is designed with flexibility in mind, supporting blended approaches that extend beyond flat-fee subscriptions.
+In this short video, Jim Berthold demonstrates how Dynamic Monetization enables hybrid AI pricing strategies via consumptive tokens:

-If you you’d like expert guidance on implementing your AI pricing strategy and to learn more about Dynamic Monetization, please contact us to arrange a discovery call.
+If you’d like expert guidance on implementing your AI pricing strategy and how Dynamic Monetization can help, please contact us to arrange a discovery call.